1. EPAYMENTS CODE

 - tell you about other products or services that may be of interest to you; and

-- further develop the Volt app.
+- further develop your account.

-Volt also uses a number of third parties to collect information about you for your security and to tell us how you use the Volt app.
+Volt also uses a number of third parties to collect information about you for your security and to tell us how you use the Volt account.
 Generally, they do not collect personal information about you.
 We will tell you if they do.